reisir/tools/pages/08.blog/04.dealing-with-premiere/docs.md

 ## Preferences

 - audio scrubbing enabled by default. some people claim this helps them.
+- CC 23 removed the preference to disable the home screen.
+You now either open the last project or show the home screen

 ## Subclips, in/out points, audio tracks and why source patching and track targeting are shit systems